alimony/asterist/README.md

 # Asterist

-This is currently just a proof of concept on bundling everything necessary to run [IPFS](https://github.com/jbenet/ipfs) on your Mac without having to install anything else.
-These are the bundled components:
+Asterist is an [IPFS](https://github.com/jbenet/ipfs) client for Mac.
+It should currently be considered pre-alpha software, or rather a proof of concept; it is nowhere near usable yet.

+The idea is to bundle [the reference implementation](https://github.com/jbenet/go-ipfs) of IPFS with the application so that no one has to build or download anything except Asterist itself.

-[go](https://github.com/golang/go) – included as a submodule and used to build/install:
+Building Asterist involves fetching [go](https://github.com/golang/go) as a submodule and then installing [go-ipfs](https://github.com/jbenet/go-ipfs) through the [recommended method](https://github.com/jbenet/go-ipfs#install):

-[go-ipfs](https://github.com/jbenet/go-ipfs) – the reference implementation of IPFS, written in Go

-Building the project will fetch and build all of these, as well as copy them to the built application bundle so it will run independently on any computer.
-The Cocoa application itself is a simple wrapper that launches all necessary processes and then displays the locally running web interface in an embedded web view.
+    go get -u github.com/jbenet/go-ipfs/cmd/ipfs

+The resulting `ipfs` binary is copied to the application bundle, and we're good to go.

+Launching Asterist will also launch `ipfs` in daemon mode and then communicate with it through HTTP, which happens to be how the command line version of `ipfs` interfaces with itself when the daemon is running.
+All commands conveniently map to HTTP endpoints, meaning that support for any command in `ipfs` is relatively easy to add to Asterist.

-**I want to point out again that this is just a proof of concept and should not be considered usable software.** Hopefully it can stabilize along with the implementation of IPFS and turn into an actual client someday.
-For example, the entire web interface should probably go away, letting the Cocoa application communicate directly with go-ipfs instead.
+**I want to stress again that this is just a proof of concept and should not be considered usable software.** Hopefully it can stabilize along with the implementation of IPFS and turn into an actual client someday.